 I recently read a fascinating article about the art of thrift shopping for clothes in, of all places, The New Yorker.
 In their style issue, no less – an issue that regularly talks about buying $3,000 handbags and five digit shopping sprees as though they were an everyday occurrence.

-The article, entitled Rag Time (and available for full reading online, conveniently enough), focuses on a chain of discount clothing stores in Nova Scotia called Guy’s Frenchy’s.
+The article, entitled Rag Time, focuses on a chain of discount clothing stores in Nova Scotia called Guy’s Frenchy’s.
 The store is about as laid back as you can imagine, where huge piles of bulk clothes are dumped into bins for people to rummage through.
 Some of it is damaged, some of it simply didn’t sell, but all of it is dirt cheap.
 To wit:

 As I later discovered, a number of American companies sell huge bales of clothing— mostly used clothing that may have been dropped into a charity donation box at the mall or forgotten at the dry cleaner’s, but also some new clothing.
 The buyers of such bales tend to sort out some of the contents for markets in Third World countries and sell the rest as what the trade refers to as “wipers.”
 What Frenchy’s began doing with its baled clothing was to sort out some garments suitable for Maritime customers and offer great unruly piles of them in bins labelled “PANTS” or “BLOUSES” or “MEN’S SHIRTS.”
 Among the bins at the Liverpool Frenchy’s, we found [the scarecrow] a green dress, a hat, a purse, and a pair of boots—not the floppy sort of boots that the fishermen wore but swanky patent-leather boots, with high heels.
 The cost of this makeover was five or six dollars.